Edit in GitHubLog an issue

 Integrate and register Messaging extension in your app.

-To fetch the content for the surfaces configured in Adobe Journey Optimizer campaigns, call the updatePropositionsForSurfaces API .
+To fetch the propositions for the surfaces configured in Adobe Journey Optimizer campaigns, call the updatePropositionsForSurfaces API .
 You should batch requesting multiple Surface URIs in a single API call when possible.
-The returned code-based experiences are cached in-memory by the Messaging extension and persists through the lifecycle of the app (i.e as long as the app is running).
+The returned code-based experiences and content cards are cached in-memory by the Messaging extension and persists through the lifecycle of the app (i.e as long as the app is running).
 An example of the call is shown below:

 Java